WaifuShork/kudl/readme.md

 # Kudlscript

-Kudlscript or just Kudl is a small programming language based off of C# and Java.
+Kudlscript or just Kudl (pronounced "cuddle") is a small programming language based off of C# and Java.